chanzuckerberg/single-cell-explorer/dev_docs/diffexpdu.md

 3. Missing elements are delta coded ([2, 3]), eg, `delta([2, 5])` -> `[0x0002, 0x0003]`
 4. `byteshuffle([0x0002, 0x0003])` -> `[0x02, 0x03, 0x00, 0x00]`
 5. And the results of steps 1 and 4 are concatenated, resulting in: `[0x01, 0x00, 0x07, 0x00, 0x02, 0x03, 0x00, 0x00]`

+## Choosing a block type

+During the process of encoding a postings list block, a block type must be selected.
+The block type is commonly selected to (approximately) minimize the size of the final encoded block.
+Because there are multiple formats (bitarray, list, and inverted list), _and_ `deflate` is applied post-encoding, it is challenging to predict which block type will be optimal.

+The amount of compression is highly dependent on the information content of the list, and short of prospectively trying all block types (which is computationally expensive), the current implementation applies a heuristic to select a block type.

+The heuristic uses a set of thresholds to determine block type.
+The thresholds were empirically tuned on a very large set of test cases, using real data, to determine reasonably optimal cutoffs.
+The primary heuristic is the number of elements in the list, and largely conforms to expected first principles:

+- small sets are best encoded with a discrete list
+- very large sets are best encoded with an inverted discrete list
+- others with bitarray

+This is augmented with a density clamp which controls for a very rough correlate of entropy, refining the heuristic guess of how well `deflate` will work.

+The actual cutoffs for both heuristics were validated empirically to work well across a wide range of actual data.

+Note that the computational cost of applying the heuristics also need to be traded against the cost of various `deflate` compression levels.
+The current configuration (both heuristic thresholds and deflate level) where evaluated empirically, and with the goal of keeping computational cost low.